b01/json-to-src/README.md

 ## Description
-Takes a stdClass object and produces PHP source code.
-Works recursively, so sub objects will be converted to classes as well.
+Convert JSON to PHP source code.

+This tool takes a JSON file, along with other required input, and on success will produce PHP files.
+It works recursively, and will parse nested keys where the value is an object.
+In addition, an array that contain objects will produce a class, but only one since all elements are assumed to be of the same type.

 ### Features
 * Turns fields into properties with getters and setters (fluent style).